Breitling Jet Team History

-In 2004 the new team sponsor became the famous Switzerland Company Breitling and renamed to Breitling Jet Team.
-They start to fly with four L-39s painted in blue and yellow with Breitling signatures and.
-Later the planes increase to four, six and today this unique team flies with seven jet aircrafts.
+In 2004 the new team sponsor became the famous Switzerland Company Breitling, so the team renamed to Breitling Jet Team.
+They start to fly four L-39s painted in blue and yellow colors with Breitling signatures.
+Later the planes increased to six and today this unique team flies with seven jet aircrafts.

 In 2010 the team's L-39C Albatross planes were repainted in monochrome black and gray and new logo was also created.

-Today this is the only one civilian aerobatic team flying with seven jet aircrafts.
+Today this is the only one civilian aerobatic team flying with seven jet aircraft.